grid-us/gridus-social/README.md

 ## Contribution
 Please review and apply various open-source data integration and visualization libraries.
-Contributions are welcome!

 Please read our [Contribution Guide](CONTRIBUTING.md) for more information.

 ## License
 Gridus is licensed under the terms of the [Apache 2.0 license](LICENSE).